Toddy Smith Of David Dobrik’s Vlog Squad To Publish A Book

 “I never would have thought that posting tldr Instagram captions would turn into a passion for literature, a commitment to the craft of writing, and a four year date with my desk and the pages that came from those early mornings and late nights.
 My soul is on these pages.”

-The book is set to release in October.
+The book is set to be released in October.